Cap d'Agde: Marina Centre Cap

-The walk along the quays is one of the attractions for the shops and café restaurants.
-Just behind the waterfront there are grocery stores for everyday life.

-But a significant part of the population (holiday or annually for retirees) resides in that area.
-The first buildings for annual occupancy were built on the slope of the Bay of Le Môle, and include low-cost housing, which was done at the same time of the marina buildings with the landmark tower, the campanile.
+The walk along the quays provides access to the shops, cafés, and restaurants.
+Just behind the waterfront there are grocery stores.
+A significant part of the population (holiday or annually for retirees) resides in that area.
+The first buildings for regular occupancy were built on the slope of the Bay of Le Môle, and include low-cost housing, which was done at the same time of the marina buildings with the landmark tower, the campanile.
 Expansion has taken place on both sides of this new center, with the last developments towards the old port taking place in the 1990s, which is now occupied and owned mainly by retirees, an evolution of the 1960 urban plan that only took working people into account; this element led to the design of the new Cap center after 2000, with larger and more expensive apartments.

 Marina Port Lano

 Naturist camp circular massive building (small apartments), and in front, the marina.

 Near the naturist camp, the marina has about 60 places for boats up to 17 m in length and a large boat yard.
 Its In racks dry port stocks cabin cruisers, with racks and elevator for motorboats (no sail baoats).

 Fort Brescou locks and protects the port of Richelieu's time.